k1nz1/demo/README.md

 # demo
 Demo repository!
-This is a readme for demo
+This is a readme for demo purposes.
+This is just for learning purposes, have fun!